emilynorton/emilynorton/README.md

 - 👋 Hi, I’m @emilynorton
 - 👀 I’m interested in an accessible web and a kind web
-- 👀 I'm interested in a world where people are safe and sovereign, and have good housing, food, and healthcare.
+- 👀 I'm interested in a world where everyone is safe, has housing, food, healthcare, has time to live their lives, and has control over their own bodies.
 - 🌱 I’m currently learning animation and macrame
 - 💞️ I’m looking to collaborate on projects that help people, spirit, planet
 - 📫 How to reach me ...emilyfgb@gmail.com